bearmug/functional-sandbox/readme.md

 import RationalConversions._ // import at the same package level
 ```

-After these steps we may run requests like:
+After these steps we may run requests like below and output is still our
+``Rational`` number:
 ```scala
 val im = (2, 3) * (1, 22) + (1, 2) / (1, 6)
 > im: org.bearmug.rationals.Rational = 100/33